 Many businesses are responsible for maintaining large amounts of confidential data, including customer records, medical records, financial reports, legal documents, and much more.
 It’s very common for these types of information to be transmitted via email.
 So how can you ensure confidential data transmitted via email is kept private?
-How can you ensure the integrity of transmitted data and that a message actually came from its purported sender?
+How can you ensure the integrity of transmitted data?

 Businesses need to ensure confidentiality, data integrity, message authentication (proof of origin), and non-repudiation (proof of content and its origin).
 These goals can be accomplished using MDaemon’s OpenPGP message encryption and signing services.
 Read on to learn more about the differences between encrypting and signing, and when each is used.